Hi! We are Kevin and Kara. And we love to travel.

 What do we know about RV travel?

 We have owned our motorhome since 2013 and have been living in our RV full time since 2018.
-As of 2021, a few of our travel milestones are 50k RV miles driven, 29 states visited and 41 National Park sites explored.
+As of 2022, a few of our travel milestones are 60k RV miles driven, 30 states visited (including Alaska) and over 50 National Park sites explored.

 Most days our RV life is pretty amazing.
 We follow good weather and move whenever we want.
 But RV life is not always rainbows and sunshine.
 It seems like something is always breaking.